palewire/first-visual-story/readthedocs/index.rst

     * The NPR Apps team's `dailygraphics <https://github.com/nprapps/dailygraphics>`_
     * Politico's `generator-politico-graphics  <https://github.com/The-Politico/generator-politico-graphics>`_

 Node.js is so fancy it has more than plain old frameworks.
-It even includes a framework for create frameworks!
+It even includes a framework for creating frameworks!
 It's called `Yeoman <http://yeoman.io>`_.
-It offers a "generator" system that makes it easier for publishers to tailor the framework to their site, without having to reinvent all the wheels themselves.
+Its "generator" system makes it easier for publishers to tailor a framework to their site without having to reinvent all the wheels themselves.

 We'll start by installing Yeoman using the Node Package Manager (``npm``), which can visit the Internet to download and install any of the thousands of open-source Node.js packages listed in its directory.